Sierra Leone travel guide

-Sierra Leone is one of the fastest growing economies in the world and has taken significant strides following 3 democratic elections since the end of its civil war in 2002.
+Sierra Leone is has taken significant strides following 3 democratic elections since the end of its civil war in 2002.
 But it is still one of the poorest countries in the world, with associated capacity and other challenges.
 Keep up to date with local and regional developments.
 Avoid all political demonstrations anywhere in the country.

 Water and power